dkzippa/prometheus-kbot-iac/README.md

-# prometheus-kbot-iac
-Terraform IaC for Kbot App using GKE and Flux(helm)
+# Kbot app IaC with Terraform using GKE and Flux(helm)